 Film Production—producer, Aquíy Allá (2012).

-Graduates of the MA in Film and Media Studies Program have attended PhD and MA programs worldwide:
+MA in Film and Media Studies students have gone on to the following PhD programs:

-Columbia University – East Asian Languages and Cultures; George Mason University – Cultural Studies; Harvard University – Education; King’s College-London – Film Studies; New York University – Cinema Studies, Media, Culture, and Communication, Spanish and Portuguese; Ohio State University – Art History; Princeton University – East Asian Studies; Rutgers University – Women’s and Gender Studies; Southern Illinois University-Carbondale; Technical Institute of Norway – Trondheim; Temple University – Theatre, Film, and Media Arts; University of California- Berkeley – Rhetoric and Film; University of California-Santa Cruz – Film and Digital Media; University of Chicago – Cinema and Media Studies; University of Minnesota - Cultural Studies; University of Pennsylvania – English and Art History; University of Pittsburgh – English and Film Studies; University of Southern California – Critical Studies; University of Washington – Film Studies and Scandinavian Studies; Yale University – American Studies and Film and Media Studies; The New School
+Columbia University – East Asian Languages and Cultures; Concordia University, Montreal – Mel Hoppenheim School of Cinema; Duke University - Program in Literature; George Mason University – Cultural Studies; Harvard University – Education and East Asian; King’s College-London – Film Studies; New York University – Cinema Studies, Media, Culture, and Communication, Spanish and Portuguese; Ohio State University – Art History; Princeton University – East Asian Studies; Rutgers University – Women’s and Gender Studies; Southern Illinois University-Carbondale; Technical Institute of Norway – Trondheim; Temple University – Theatre, Film, and Media Arts; University of California, Berkeley – Rhetoric and Film; University of California, Los Angeles – Theatre, Film, and Television; University of California, San Diego; University of California, Santa Barbara – Film and Media Studies; University of California, Santa Cruz – Film and Digital Media; University of Chicago – Cinema and Media Studies; University of Michigan – Screen Cultures; University of Minnesota – Cultural Studies and East Asian; University of Pennsylvania – English and Art History; University of Pittsburgh – English and Film Studies; University of Southern California – Critical Studies; University of Toronto – Information Studies; University of Washington – Film Studies, East Asian, and Scandinavian Studies; Yale University – American Studies and Film and Media Studies.